dahall/Vanara/Windows.Shell/AssemblyReport.md

 ShellLibrary | Shell library encapsulation.
 ShellLibraryFolders | Folders of a `ShellLibrary`.
 ShellLink | Represents a Shell Shortcut (.lnk) file.
+ShellRegistrar | Static class that has methods used to register and unregister shell items in the Windows Registry.
 TaskbarList | Methods that control the Windows taskbar.
 It allows you to dynamically add, remove, and activate items on the taskbar.
 This wraps all of the ITaskbarListX interfaces.
 ### Enumerations
 Enum | Description | Values